-To do a search for mental health crisis walk-in centers by county please visit the NCDHHS site here.
+To search for mental health crisis walk-in centers by county, please visit the NCDHHS site here.

 If no walk-in crisis center is available in your county, please go to the nearest Emergency Department.
 If the person in crisis cannot be safely transported to a walk-in crisis center or Emergency Department, please call 911.

 Crisis Text Line: Text HOME to 741741 to be connected with a crisis counselor 24/7.

 Suicide and Crisis Lifeline, 988lifeline.org: Call or text 988 or call 1-800-273-TALK(8255)